MicrosoftDocs/sql-docs/docs/reporting-services/lesson-2-define-a-data-connection-and-data-table-for-parent-report.md

 ---
-title: "Lesson 2: Define a Data Connection and Data Table for Parent Report"
+title: "Lesson 2: Define a data connection and data table for the parent report"
 description: "Learn how to create a data connection and a data table for the parent report after you create a new website project using the ASP.NET website template for Visual C#."
 author: maggiesMSFT
 ms.author: maggies